A study of the smoke in Winsor McCay’s “Sinking of the Lusitania” By Neal Von Flue

-I was looking through a book on WWII when I was a kid (I guess that was the kind of kid I was) and I turned a page to see an image of this leaf:
+I was looking through a book on WWII when I was a kid (I guess that was the kind of kid I was) and I turned a page to find this image:

 It stopped me cold.
 Thinking about it now, I must have been flipping through pages full of war images; conditioned to expect something abrasive and violent at each turn and then- just this leaf.
 That jarring transition now seems to me to be exactly the intent.
-I caught a tiny sliver of what it must have felt like to the French in the months before the invasion, when this newpropaganda was used.
-When they heard planes coming and scrambled to their cellars, covered the heads of their children and tensed every muscle, waiting for the whistle of falling bombs and the chaos of explosions- the start of a war that will ruin their lives.
+I caught a tiny sliver of what it must have felt like to be on the French border in the months before the invasion.
+When they heard planes coming and scrambled to their cellars, covering the heads of their children and tensed every muscle, waiting for the whistle of falling bombs and the chaos of explosions- the start of the war that will ruin everything they know.
 But instead, nothing.
-And after emerging into the fading sound of planes, instead found the silent gentle chaotic descent of hundreds of thousands of autumn leaves.
+And then emerging into the air and fading sound of planes, they found the silent gentle chaotic descent of hundreds of thousands of autumn leaves.
 Each one covered in delicate script and printed with the skull of their soldier son.
 As if Death himself had sent them a warning.

 Leo J. Margolin wrote in his book, Paper Bullets: